- Travel in France

 and earlier architecture, including the theatre, bridge over the

 Garonne, and other buildings.
 Riverside, streets and markets.
-Bordeaux Art Gallery has a large collection,
+Bordeaux Art Gallery has

 particularly rich in 17th-19th century French and European art,